Jim Pash

 James Edward Pash (December 23, 1948 – April 29, 2005) was an American musician and recording artist.
-Pash was originally the surf saxophonist for The Surfaris, an early California surf rock group in the 1960s, known for the 1963 instrument hit "Wipe Out".
-In later years, Pash dedicated his time to his Harp of David project, a recreation of the original harp and song melodies used by King David of the Bible.
+Pash was originally the surf saxophonist for The Surfaris, an early California surf rock group in the 1960s, known for the 1963 instrumental hit "Wipe Out".
+Later in life, Pash dedicated his time to his Harp of David project, a recreation of the original harp and song melodies used by King David of the Bible.

-He died April 29, 2005 at Yucca Valley, San Bernardino County, California, USA, from congestive heart failure while waiting for a liver transplant.
+He died on April 29, 2005, in Yucca Valley, San Bernardino County, California, from congestive heart failure while awaiting a liver transplant.
 A United States Army veteran who served in the Vietnam War, Pash is buried at Riverside National Cemetery in Riverside, California.